Englisch-Französisch Wörterbuch »

 {f}

-cross [crossed, crossed, crossing, crosses] (mark with an X)
+cross [crossed, crossing, crosses] (mark with an X)

 verb